Maxim-Mazurok/google-api-typings-generator/gapi.client.spanner-v1/readme.md

     // Administer your Spanner databases
     'https://www.googleapis.com/auth/spanner.admin',

-    // View and manage the contents of your Spanner databases 'https://www.googleapis.com/auth/spanner.data',
+    // See, edit, configure, and delete your Google Cloud Spanner data and see the email address for your Google Account 'https://www.googleapis.com/auth/spanner.data',
   ],
   immediate = true;